How To Invest 20 Bucks

 In order to qualify for a DRIP plan, you are required to already own stock in the company you are interested in.
 You must have the physical stock certificate in their possession.

 The best thing to do is to contact the company you are interested investing in and request its prospectus along with the appropriate DRIP account forms.
-These documents will detail the specifics on the plan.

 If you want to participate in a DRIP plan, but do not already own stock in the company, the obvious step to take is to gain ownership in the company.
-The easiest way to buy stock is to open an account with a broker and simply purchase stock.

 Once the purchase of the stock is completed, you can, then, request your broker to send you the stock certificate, whereupon you are ready to enroll in the DRIP plan.